mrksbrg/adas-pro-sivic/README.md

 1. the speed of the pedestrian (`ped_speed`)
 1. the speed of the car (`car_speed`)

+### Source code structure
+The main files in the root folder are:
+- run_NSGAII.m: Main file for running NSGA-II to search for test input representing critical scenarios.
+- mock_pedestrian_detection_system.slx: Simulink implementation with a mocked PDS.
+Communicates with Pro-SiVIC using DDS.
+- run_from_file.m: Read a set of test scenarios from a csv-file and run them in Pro-SiVIC.
+- run_from_file_theory.m: Read a set of test scenarios from a csv-file and calculate what the .

 The four subfolders contain the following:

-- genetic_algo: A refactored version of the original algorithm NSGA-II tailored for generation of test cases representing critical test scenarios.
+- `genetic_algo`: A refactored version of the original algorithm NSGA-II tailored for generation of test cases representing critical test scenarios.
 NSGA-II was originally developed by the Kanpur Genetic Algorithm Labarotary http://www.iitk.ac.in/kangal/ We hope that the refactored version will be easier to understand for non-experts.
+- `scripts`: Two Pro-SiVIC scripts.
+First, the Pro-SiVIC scene that replicates the PreScan scene by Ben Abdessalem et al. (2016).
+Second, a script to turn on shadows for each body part of the Pro-SiVIC pedestrian.
+- `utils`: Three utility functions called by the main MATLAB scripts.

-Workaround to start DCPSInforRepo: DCPSInfoRepo -o f:/temp/repo.ior -ORBListenEndpoints iiop://:4242
+Workaround to start DCPSInforRepo: `DCPSInfoRepo -o f:/temp/repo.ior -ORBListenEndpoints iiop://:4242`

-## utils
+## scripts
 Supporting scripts to reproduce our results.
 Instructions will follow when the paper manuscript has been finished.

 ## example_prosivic_matlab
 The code can be used to get started with DDS communication between Pro-SiVIC and MATLAB.
 The code is provided as is, but should be fairly straightforward even without documentation beyond code comments.